btholt/react-redux-workshop/README.md

 ReactDOM.render(markupExample, document.getElementById('root'))
 ```

-We're using [destructuring][destructuring] to pull some helper methods out of React.
-These make it so you don't have to write `React.createElement` a bunch of times.
-I've also seen people write `var c = React.createElement` and then have `c('div', {}, 'string goes here')`.
-Up to you what you prefer.
+This makes it so you don't have to write `React.createElement` a bunch of times.

 We also use `()` to put `div` on its own line.
 This makes the indentation line up as you would expect it to.
 It's for readability.